PANTHER Installation Guide¤

 # For development installation (editable mode)

-pip install -e .
+pip install --no-cache -e .

 # For installation with specific extras

-pip install -e ".[doc]" # Install with documentation dependencies (Python 3.8)
+pip install --no-cache -e ".[doc]" # Install with documentation dependencies (Python 3.8)

-# Install with multiple extras
+# Install with multiple extras (For Mac you might want --prefer-binary)

-pip install -e ".[tests,lint,doc]"
+pip install --no-cache -e ".[tests,lint,doc]"

-Both methods read dependencies from pyproject.toml
+Both methods read dependencies from pyproject.toml.¤

 Verify Installation¤